Savoy mountains in autumn

 The Art of Braising

-For winter root vegetables, slow braising in Savoie wine transforms modest products into gastronomic jewels.
+For winter root vegetables, slow braising in Savoy wine transforms modest products into gastronomic gems.

 Frequently Asked Questions